Ethics Committee

 See MWI-22 for detailed content guidelines.

-Quality Documentation
+Quality Management

 MWI-60 requires that an Investigational Medicinal Product Dossier (IMPD) or alternative be submitted in the clinical trial application to the Pharmacy and Medicines Regulatory Authority (PMRA).
 The IMPD must include information on the quality of any IP, the manufacture and control of the IP, and data from non-clinical studies and from its clinical use.

-As per the G-CTAProcsVacBiol, the G-CTARevVacBiol, and the D-ImprtRelIMPs, the PMRA requires the manufacturer to provide the following (Note: The sources provide overlapping and unique elements so each of the items listed below will not necessarily be in each source):
+As per the G-CTAProcsVacBiol, the G-CTARevVacBiol, and the D-ImprtRelIMPs, the PMRA requires the following documents to accompany the IP (Note: Each of the items listed below will not necessarily be found in all sources, which provide overlapping and unique elements):

 - A release of specifications and tests, including a Certificate of Analysis (CoA) for each batch of IPs, as well as comparator(s), if applicable